 You’ve chosen new taps for a bathroom sink; now it’s time to fit them into your basin!

-Important: Leaving the taps in the ‘off’ position can risk damaging them when turning the water supply back on after installing the new taps.
+Important: Leaving the taps in the ‘off’ position risks damaging them when turning the water supply back on after installing the new taps.
 This is because the air left in the system will typically come out first, followed by the water through the pipes and taps.
 The force from the pushed-out air can cause damage.
-So, ensure all taps, including the new ones after installation, are left in the ‘open’ position before turning the water supply back on.
+Leave all taps, including the newly installed ones, in the ‘open’ position before turning the water supply back on.

-Note: If there is any old adhesive or dirt or your pipe system is grimy, give this area a clean, remove any excess muck and ensure there is no damage on the fittings your new tap is going to be attached to.
+Note: If there is any old adhesive or dirt, or your pipe system is grimy, clean this area to remove any excess muck and ensure there is no damage to the fittings your new tap will be attached to.

-Step three: Take your new tap and connect the threaded bar to it.
 Feed this through the basin hole so that the tap sits on the top of the basin with the thread sticking out below the basin.
-If your new tap includes a washer, use this to get the tap sitting in place well (if this wasn’t part of the kit then you may need to buy the washer separately).
-Now put a nut onto the threaded bar to secure the new tap to the basin.
+If your new tap includes a washer, use this to secure the tap firmly in place (if this wasn’t part of the kit, then you may need to buy the washer separately).
+Now, put a nut onto the threaded bar to secure the new tap to the basin.

 How to change bath taps